 Three project elements make up the Georgetown Wet Weather Treatment Station: the processing facility, pipes that connect the facility to the river, and a new outfall structure that releases clean water into the Duwamish River.

 King County WTD spends 1% of the cost of design and construction of an eligible project’s above ground structures on public art installations.

 In June 2016, King County WTD partnered with 4Culture for an Evening of Art + Water.
 Artists Tristan Surtees and Charles Blanc of Sans façon presented the Combined Sewer Overflow (CSO) Master Plan, and attendees listened to a panel discussion about artists in collaboration with water infrastructure.

 For the Georgetown project, the CSO Master Plan artists want the treatment station art to serve as “a monument to rain.”
 Their art will work to remind us of the hidden infrastructure all around us, and highlight how weather interacts with it to benefit us.

 In June 2017, King County and 4Culture announced a call for artists to create artwork for seven different CSO sites across the County.
 As part of a multi-year implementation process, artists will work with the local community to create relevant art installations.

 Public art will be included at the treatment station.
 This artwork is located at WTD’s Brightwater Treatment Plant (Brightwater Center).

-The students’ art was on display throughout the Arts in Nature festival in Summer 2017 and will also be incorporated in banners that will hang on construction fencing around the treatment station starting in early 2018.
+The students’ art was on display throughout the Arts in Nature festival in Summer 2017 and has also been incorporated in banners that currently hang on construction fencing around the treatment station.
 Learn more about this art project by reading the blog article and watching our video below.